Here’s our tier list of the best guns available in Call of Duty: Modern Warfare - we’ll be keeping it updated at all times so come back often!

 |2||EBR-14||This gun has some grim looking iron sights that’ll mean you struggle to land those marksman-like hits from across the map.
 Once you’ve got it upgraded with a real scope it’ll get better though, although it only really one-shots enemies if you land a headshot.
 The semi-automatic nature of the rifle does allow for follow-up shots though, so it’s not too awful to use if you can control the recoil.|

 Handguns serve as solid backups for finishing off enemies at the end of a firefight.
 It’s probably best not to run around with these out solo though.
+Of course, there’s a caveat here - unlocking Akimbo dual-wielding in close-quarters combat is super strong - check out our Akimbo guide for more information on unlocking this.

 - .50 GS (formerly known as the Desert Eagle)